 Dogwood Black Stemmed (Cornus Alba Kesselringii) is a medium sized deciduous shrub that has deep, emerald green foliage, which turns a beautiful shade of purple come autumn and, in winter, shows off its purple and black stem colour.
 It is a vigorous, upright hedge, making it a fantastic choice to be planted in big, bold and informal groups, alongside other dogwood varieties.
 White flowers bloom during spring and summer that then make way for white berries.

 Here at Hopes Grove Nurseries we would recommend planting these hedges two feet apart, to allow maximum growth.
-We have a range of Dogwood Black Stemmed plants available in bare root form.
-For more information on this plant or any of our other hedging varieties, contact our specialist team members for more information.
+We have a range of Dogwood Black Stemmed plants available in bare-root form.
+For more information on this plant or any of our other hedging plants, contact our specialist team members for more information.